 This confident, fearless logo matched the brand’s persistent growth and dominance of the software landscape during the 90s and early 2000s.

-Lastly, the final iteration of the Microsoft logo came during the second decade of the 21st century and showcases the now very familiar four-color window next to the word Microsoft, which used the Segoe UI font.
+Lastly, the final iteration of the Microsoft logo came during the second decade of the 21st century and showcases the now very familiar four-color symbol next to the word Microsoft, which used the Segoe UI font.

 The bright, colored windowpane was completely different from the old Microsoft logos.
 The font became the rounded Segoe UI, dropping the sharp elements of previous designs.
 And what’s more, the window icon showed the change to include a separate design element that wasn’t just a part of the name itself.
+The four-color panes harkened back to the company’s flagship software product, Windows, and the window symbol itself symbolizes looking out to innovation and into the future.

 There are several rumors about what the four colors represent, and many believe them to be the specific software products the brand is most known for- blue is for the Windows OS, green is potentially for Xbox, red is for Office, and yellow is for Bing.